 Group marriage workshops

-Two popular ones to research are The Art and Science of Love and Hold Me Tight workshops.
+The Art and Science of Love and Hold Me Tight workshops are two popular ones to research.
 They both are typically $650-$750 in price.
-These group retreats have a clearly laid out program focusing on what we know about how couples succeed in love.
+These group retreats have a laid-out program focusing on what we know about how couples succeed in love.

 Private marriage counseling retreats